 Penny stocks are often dangerous stocks to buy for individual investors.
 Generally described as stocks with a price under $5, the group usually consists of quite a few fallen angels and growth stocks that haven’t reached, and may never reach, their potential.

-But there are diamonds in the rough.
+But there are good penny stocks to buy.
 During the financial crisis, several stocks hit penny stock status and then rebounded tremendously.
 Pier 1 Imports (NYSE:PIR) went from 13 cents to over $20 before a long decline the past few years.
 Dollar Thrifty Automotive bottomed at 60 cents, and sold itself in 2013 to Hertz (NYSE:HTZ) for $87.50 a share.

-Those diamonds are more difficult to find in a market near all-time highs, but they’re still out there.
+Those penny stocks to buy are more difficult to find in a market near all-time highs, but they’re still out there.
 Here are seven penny stocks to buy that could provide solid returns for investors going forward.

 The 7 Best Penny Stocks to Buy: Chesapeake Energy (CHK)